YuchenXiangEMBL/bioinfo_course/README.rst

 ``cookiecutter https://github.com/pyOpenSci/cookiecutter-pyopensci.git``

+`The reference link for more info on this cookiecutter template <https://cookiecutter-pyopensci.readthedocs.io/en/latest/tutorial.html>`

 2. As the proejct has been created already, so then we init the *poetry*, where the pyproject.toml file will be initiated

 ``poetry init``